w3c/scribejs/README.md

 * use the command line for the right date (which is used by the script to retrieve the IRC log) and for the switch whether the output should be a local file (possibly modified locally and committed to the GitHub repository manually) or whether it should be committed automatically.
 Note that, obviously, the `gh*` type keys can be ignored if the user choses to never commit minutes automatically on GitHub.

 There is a [JSON schema](schemas/config_schema.json) to validate the configuration file.
 The validation is also done run-time; the script warns (on `stderr`) if the configuration file is invalid, and a minimal default configuration is used instead.

+Note that this repository contains the current [configuration files for active WG-s](./BrowserView/Groups/); external tools, local scripts, etc., are welcome to use them.
+Using these pre-set configuration files may make it easier to deploy the script.

 ### Choice of the output